Information-theoretic postulates for quantum theory: The postulates

 From a mathematical point of view, this postulate could also be regarded as a background assumption: structurally, it says that the class of considered theories is the class of models where the effects are automatically taken as the dual of the states.
 In other words, it means that whenever we refer to ``measurements'' in the other postulates, we actually refer to collections of effects without considering the possibility that additional physical conditions might prevent their implementation.

-It is interesting to note that Postulate~\ref{a.effects} can be replaced by a different formulation, which has first been suggested in a paper by G.\ Chiribella et al.~\cite{GiulioAxioms}.
+It is interesting to note that Postulate~\ref{a.effects} can be replaced by a different formulation, which has first been suggested in the axiomatization by G.\ Chiribella et al.~\cite{GiulioAxioms}.
 It refers to ``completely mixed states'', which are states that are in the relative interior of the convex set of states:

 {\bf Postulate 4' (Ref.~\cite{GiulioAxioms}).} If a state is not completely mixed, then there exists at least one state that can be perfectly distinguished from it.